jsam/fuseline/docs/for-developers/broker-api.md

 containing the workflow identifiers, the payload needed to run the task and a timeout deadline.

+Payloads for POST requests use dataclasses that inherit from Robyn's `Body` class.
+This means the Swagger UI can display the required fields for each endpoint so you can simply copy the example value when trying out the API.

 ## Repository endpoints

 ### Register repository